Looking for memorable mother-daughter getaways? Here are the ten best places to travel with your mom this year.

 St. Augustine, Florida

-Orlando is one of the most obvious contenders for best mother-daughter getaways, but St. Augustine, Florida, can be just as special.
-My mom loved the ease of St. George Street on her feet, how wood-shutter buildings – pedaling ice cream, cold coffee, and European-inspired food – fenced in a sun-drenched pedestrian path.
-There were museums, too, which teased us in with signs that all began “oldest.”
+In Florida, Orlando is the most obvious choice for a mother-daughter getaway, but St. Augustine can be just as special.
+My mom loved the ease of St. George Street on her feet, so we walked along this pedestrian path, passing windows flanked by wood shutters, two-story buildings pedaling ice cream and cold coffee, and museums that teased us in with signs that began “oldest”.

 Newport, Rhode Island

 At first, Newport, Rhode Island, might seem like one of the most intimidating mother-daughter getaways.
-Gilded Age mansions bloat New England’s coast.
-These behemoth buildings, called cottages by their owners (think Vanderbilt heirs), widen eyes and drop jaws.
-But Newport’s palatial properties can also bond; you and your mom will swap glances and exchange whispers (“This is a summer home?
+Here, Gilded Age mansions, called cottages by their owners (Vanderbilt heirs), bloat New England’s coast.
+You and your mom will swap glances and exchange whispers (“This is a summer home?
 A summer home!”).

 Nashville, Tennessee

-Whenever I’m working out of 12South (there’s a secret second-floor balcony I love), I notice moms battling crowds with their daughters (and their daughters’ twenty-something closest friends).
+Whenever I’m working out of 12South, Nashville’s shopping neighborhood, I notice moms battling crowds with their daughters (and their daughters’ twenty-something closest friends).
 Nashville may be known as a bachelorette destination, but it’s also one of the best mother-daughter getaways.

 Washington DC